centurianii/g3debug/README.md

 + we try to parse custom, host, native, DOM or CSSOM objects?
 + we want to easily extend the behaviour of our debugger?

-I hope some answers are answered well with a helpful object like 'jsdebug'.
+I hope some answers are answered well with a helpful object like '<b>jsdebug</b>'.

 Suppose the following object with circular references:
 <pre>